kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

     an actuator pair based on the type of end-equipment and precision requirements.
 Out-of-order message processing may lead to failures and shutdown of operations.
 Messages may also be correlated.
-Therefore, time constraints may be applied on a single message or on a group of messages.
+Therefore, time constraints may be applied to a single message or on a group of messages.

   - Similarly, each sensor-controller pair may come with its own interval requirement.
-Sensors emit data at regular interval but this type of information may not always be time-constrained.
+Sensors emit data at regular intervals but this type of information may not always be time-constrained.
 The gaps between the period can provide an indication to the controller about communication or other problems.

 - Additionally, some faults and alarm messages are urgent reports and must be marked and transmitted accordingly.